 Let’s talk about good old British wedding traditions.
 Giving away the bride, the tossing of the bouquet, and ‘something old, new, borrowed and blue’.
-What do these superstitions really mean?
+But what do these superstitions really mean?
 Where do they come from?
-Here’s an explanation of 10 fascinating British wedding traditions.
+Here are the fascinating stories behind 10 of the most popular British wedding customs.

 1. The white dress

-Historically, brides used to wear the best clothes they had, and they could be any colour – even black.
+In the old days, brides on their wedding day would simply wear the best clothes they had.
+These could be any colour, even black.
 It wasn’t until Queen Victoria married Prince Albert in an ivory-white gown in 1840 that white became a fashionable wedding dress colour.
 Old Queen Vic was quite the trendsetter!

 2. Giving away the bride

-For many fathers and daughters this tradition is a poignant, beautiful moment during the wedding ceremony.
+For many fathers and daughters, this tradition is a poignant, beautiful moment during the wedding ceremony.
 But you might be a little shocked when you hear its true meaning.
-It dates back to the Middle Ages, when daughters were considered their father’s property and quite literally sold to the groom.
+The custom dates back to the Middle Ages, when daughters were considered their father’s property and, quite literally, sold to the groom.

 3. “Old, new, borrowed, blue”